Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** The action of becoming involved in a situation to change something.
 **Sentence:** Government intervention is necessary to help mitigate the risks that small farmers face.
 **Conversation:**
-A – What can the government do to help farmers?
+A – What can the government do to help farmers
 B – They need to intervene with policies that support smallholder farmers.

 ---